pen-lang/pen/doc/src/references/language/built-ins.md

 ### `size`

 It calculates a size of a list or a map.
-It is generic and you can apply it to any types of lists and maps.
+It is generic and you can apply it to any list and map types.

 Its time complexity is O(n) for lists and O(1) for maps.